Exemptions from the prescription charge

 EPS code 0006

-Patients with certain medical condition/s or physical disability as listed in Part XVI of the Drug Tariff and are in possession of a valid medical exemption certificate.
+Patients with certain medical condition(s) or physical disability as listed in Part XVI of the Drug Tariff in possession of a valid medical exemption certificate.

 Possession of a valid medical exemption certificate.

-Please note: Patients with one or more qualifying conditions without a valid medical exemption certificate are NOT entitled to free prescriptions.
+Please note: Patients with qualifying condition(s) without a valid medical exemption certificate are not entitled to free NHS prescriptions.

 For more information on medical exemption certificates patients can speak to NHS Help with Heath Costs: 0300 330 1341